 You will need this coverage to protect your personal belongings such as furniture, clothing, electronics, and other contents of your condo that may be damaged.
 This is usually covered either by cash value at the time of damage (which may be a cheaper plan because it accounts for depreciation) or replacement cost (which may be more expensive because it you don’t have to worry about replacing the items at a depreciated value).

-If you’re forced to relocate while your condo unit is being repaired, say, after a pipe bursts and you need to stay in a hotel, this coverage will pay for your living expenses during the repair.
+If you’re forced to relocate while your condo unit is being repaired, say, after a pipe burst and you need to stay in a hotel, this coverage will pay for your living expenses during the repair.

 Loss Assessment Coverage